 About the scholarship

-During George Floyd’s memorial service June 4 at North Central University in Minneapolis, that university's president announced a new scholarship in Floyd’s name — and challenged other universities across the nation to do the same.
+During George Floyd’s memorial service June 4, 2020, the president at North Central University in Minneapolis announced a new scholarship in Floyd’s name and called on universities across the nation to do the same.

-The endowed George Floyd Scholarship for Social Change will be awarded to historically economically disadvantaged, underrepresented minorities.
-Black/African American students are strongly encouraged to apply.
+The endowed George Floyd Scholarship for Social Change is awarded to historically economically disadvantaged, underrepresented minorities.
+Black/African-American students are strongly encouraged to apply.

-Starting in academic year 2020-21, selected students will receive at least $5,000 per year, for up to three years.
+Selected students will receive $5,000 per year, for up to three years.
 Recipients must meet the following scholarship criteria:

 - Full-time (at least 12 hours) undergraduate student in good academic standing at the time of the application.
 Recipients must maintain full-time status and good academic standing to continue receiving the scholarship each year.

 - Demonstrated activity and/or achievements related to social change, restorative justice or racial equality.
 The student will provide this information in an essay as part of the scholarship application.

-- Financial need and/or academic merit may be used as secondary criteria, if needed.
+- Financial need and/or academic merit may be used as secondary criteria.